privacygmail cleanupemail security

 MailMop's protection:

-• Employees cannot access your emails (not stored)
+• Employees can't read your emails (nothing is stored)

-• No email data in databases to access
+• No email data in any database to access

-• Support team only sees: account status, action logs
+• The support team only sees account status and action logs

 Risk 5: Indefinite Data Retention

-What happens: Some companies keep your data indefinitely, even after you stop using the service.
+What happens: Some companies keep your data forever, even after you stop using the service.

 Concerns: